This helps Crabapple Knoll Pets for Adoption with pet care costs.

 DORIS ~~ Spayed Female, Senior Pet, White and Black, Domestic Longhair, 5.9lbs, DOB: 10/12/2017

-ABOUT ME: Doris is very curious and loves to explore her surroundings, is very cuddly and enjoys being held and fussed over.
-She is a petite little white and black girl with gorgeous green eyes.
+ABOUT ME: Doris is very curious and loves to explore her surroundings, is friendly, cuddly and enjoys being held and fussed over.
+She is a petite little long haired white and black girl with gorgeous green eyes.
+She would do best in a quiet home without a lot of hustle and bustle all around her.
+She is friendly but would rather live in a quiet environment with possibly one other friendly and calm cats.
+Doris will not do well in a home with multiple pets, even if they are friendly.

 Doris is eligible for our Seniors for Seniors Adoption Program.
-If a Senior Citizen adopts Doris, we will waive her adoption fee completely and will offer them a 20% discount on all future vet services, vaccines, foods, etc. We are offering discounted adoption fees on all pets one year or older through January 2, 2026.
-Her adoption fee is $75 and she will come home with one month of Feline Revolution Plus (for heartworms, fleas, ticks, intestinal parasites and ear mites).
+If a Senior Citizen adopts Doris, we will waive her adoption fee completely and will offer them a 20% discount on all future vet services, vaccines, foods, etc. Her adoption fee is $153 and she will come home with one month of Feline Revolution Plus (for heartworms, fleas, ticks, intestinal parasites and ear mites).

 DORIS ~~ Spayed Female, Senior Pet, White and Black, Domestic Longhair, 5.9lbs, DOB: 10/12/2017

-ABOUT ME: Doris is very curious and loves to explore her surroundings, is very cuddly and enjoys being held and fussed over.
-She is a petite little white and black girl with gorgeous green eyes.
+ABOUT ME: Doris is very curious and loves to explore her surroundings, is friendly, cuddly and enjoys being held and fussed over.
+She is a petite little long haired white and black girl with gorgeous green eyes.
+She would do best in a quiet home without a lot of hustle and bustle all around her.
+She is friendly but would rather live in a quiet environment with possibly one other friendly and calm cats.
+Doris will not do well in a home with multiple pets, even if they are friendly.

 Doris is eligible for our Seniors for Seniors Adoption Program.
-If a Senior Citizen adopts Doris, we will waive her adoption fee completely and will offer them a 20% discount on all future vet services, vaccines, foods, etc. We are offering discounted adoption fees on all pets one year or older through January 2, 2026.
-Her adoption fee is $75 and she will come home with one month of Feline Revolution Plus (for heartworms, fleas, ticks, intestinal parasites and ear mites).
+If a Senior Citizen adopts Doris, we will waive her adoption fee completely and will offer them a 20% discount on all future vet services, vaccines, foods, etc. Her adoption fee is $153 and she will come home with one month of Feline Revolution Plus (for heartworms, fleas, ticks, intestinal parasites and ear mites).

 Our goal is to find good homes for all of the sick and injured pets we have, and to adopt them out in the best health possible.
 Each pet is fully vetted and cared for by our amazing Veterinary Staff!
 Our adoption fee is $130, which includes a spay or neuter, age appropriate vaccines, and a microchip.
 We offer a two week trial period, during which time you may return the pet for a full refund if the placement does not work out.
 We will accept a pet back after two weeks, but no refund will be issued.
 If a pet is returned after a longer time period we may require a $130 relinquishment fee.
 We do not perform home visits or have any particular adoption requirements, such as fenced yard.
 We do, however, reserve the right to turn down potential adopters if we feel like it will not be in the best interest of the pet.